More about Planswell

 Table of Contents

-You’re a responsible adult with expendable income and it’s time for you to start thinking about investing to secure your future.
-You’ve heard about stocks, bonds, and mutual funds, but perhaps you aren’t totally up to speed on what, exactly, distinguishes these investment vehicles.
+You’ve heard about stocks, bonds, and mutual funds.
+Perhaps, however, you aren’t up to speed on what distinguishes these investment vehicles.

-Well time to celebrate, because we’ve got a beginner’s guide to all things stocks, bonds, and mutual funds to fuel your interest and help you make savvy investment choices down the road.
+Don’t stress!
+We’ve got a beginner’s guide to all things stocks, bonds, and mutual funds to fuel your interest.
+Keep reading and we’ll help you make savvy investment choices down the road.

 Stocks

 When you purchase a stock, you effectively buy a tiny piece of whichever company sold the stock.
-But why would a company sell itself off in tiny bits to thousands of different owners?
-Typically, a company issues a stock offering in order to raise money, either to fund new projects or perhaps expand their operation.
+Typically, a company issues a stock offering in order to raise money to fund new projects or expand their operation.

 What are the perks of owning stock?
-In addition to owning a percentage of the overall value of the company (which you could then sell to someone else someday, ideally for a profit), certain companies pay dividends to their shareholders, which are payouts of a portion of the company’s profits.
+First, you own a percentage of the overall value of the company.
+Second, certain companies pay dividends to their shareholders.

-To buy stocks, you’ll need to open an account with a brokerage firm, which can be either an online discount brokerage or a full-service brokerage.
-Online discount brokerages, such as Robinhood, are all the rage these days because they’re easy to use and don’t charge the exorbitant fees associated with full service brokerages (plus they have flashy, attractive apps with colorful graphs and exciting buttons).
-With an online brokerage account, you can basically buy stocks in the same way that you order food on UberEats: with a tap of your finger.
+To buy stocks, you’ll need to open an account with a brokerage firm.
+Online discount brokerages, such as Robinhood, are all the rage these days.
+They’re easy to use and don’t charge the exorbitant fees associated with full service brokerages.

 Types of stocks

 There are two primary types of stocks: common and preferred.
-Common stocks are the most widely traded and entitle shareholders to voting rights, while preferred stocks offer higher dividend payments but typically do not include voting rights.
-Voting rights grant shareholders the ability to influence certain company decisions by participating in shareholder meetings and voting on important issues, such as the appointment of board members or approval of significant corporate transactions like mergers and acquisitions.
+Common stocks are the most widely traded.
+They entitle shareholders to voting rights, while preferred stocks offer higher dividend payments.

 Pros & cons of stocks